onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

     https://www.youtube.com/watch?v=fVlez0G7jBc
 - have a catch light (light reflection from the eye) to feel more alive - perhaps the fill light?

-lampi4ki okolo panoto zad men? tube light?

-don't put another warm light in the background - instead use the opposite color of the person's face - blue(ish)
+don't put another warm light in the background - instead use the opposite color of the person's face - high temp blue(ish)

+kodak 2383 lut for cinematographic look

 what is HDR

+10bit vs 8bit

 - 4:2:2 is preferrable to 4:2:0 if using a green screen or will use a lot of color grading later on, it takes 33% more space (not 50% because the luma (Y) channel is for all pixels) https://www.reddit.com/r/cinematography/comments/6e0hrc/comment/di77vb1/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button